Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Outlook

 \section{Outlook}

-Quantum embedding theories represent useful frameworks to perform quantum simulations of heterogeneous systems on near term quantum computers.
-Proof of principle calculations of the electronic structure of spin qubits in diamond have been recently presented in the literature, showing the same results on classical computers and on quantum simulators; these results are consistent with those obtained on a noisy intermediate scale quantum (NISQ) computers, which are however affected by the hardware noise.
-Although convergence is obtained in all cases (classical and quantum computers and quantum simulators), the NIQS results for the ground state are slightly higher in energy, due to the presence of noise.
-Spin qubits are just one of the possible applications of quantum embedding theories, which may in principle be applied to a variety of problems, including solvated ions and nanostructures, adsorbates on surfaces and catalytic sites at surfaces and interfaces.
+In conclusion, we have discussed several quantum embedding theories\cite{libisch2014,wesolowski2015,jacob2014,wouters2016,knizia2012, knizia2013,pham2020,hermes2019,pham2018,ma2020,ma2020a,ma2021,lan2017,zgid2017, rusakov2019,biermann2003,biermann2014,boehnke2016,choi2016,nilsson2017,sun2002, lichtenstein1998,anisimov1997} which are promising frameworks for quantum simulations of heterogeneous solids on near term quantum computers.
+Although limited to few systems (spin defects in semiconductors), the results obtained so far on quantum hardware indicate that quantum simulations of strongly-correlated sites in periodic systems are within reach for NISQ quantum computers.
+Spin qubits~\cite{wolfowicz2021} represent just one of the possible applications of quantum embedding theories, which may in principle be applied to a variety of localized highly-correlated states, including those found in solvated ions and nanostructures, adsorbates on surfaces and catalytic sites at surfaces and interfaces.

+The verdict is not yet out, on whether quantum computers will substantially improve the scaling of algorithms in use in classical computers to diagonalize the Hamiltonian of active sites or to compute spectral functions of realistic materials beyond model Hamiltonians.
+Several estimates~\cite{peruzzo2014,aspuru-guzik2005,jaderberg2020,rungger2020,wecker2014,mcardle2020} point at a few hundreds {\it logical} qubits as the requirement to reach quantum advantage in terms of algorithmic scaling.
+Although the relatively small number of logical qubits is encouraging, all algorithms in use today require large gate counts of at least millions of error-corrected gates~\cite{wecker2014,bauer2016}, going beyond the capability of current NISQ hardware~\cite{preskill2018} for the implementation of hundred logical qubits.
+Further development of improved quantum algorithms and error-mitigation will therefore be crucial to demonstrate improved scaling on NISQ machines.